NOAA-OCM/cmecs/CMECS_Catalog_v1.1.2/CMECS_Thesaurus_v1.1.2.md

-# The Coastal and Marine Ecological Classifcation Standard (CMECS)
+# The Coastal and Marine Ecological Classification Standard (CMECS)

 Version 1.1.2 / July 2026
 |---|